mranisz/fmdummy/README.md

       - {} (default) - all characters from the text
 - k - length of prefixes of suffixes from suffix array (k ≥ 2)
 - loadFactor - hash table load factor (0.0 < loadFactor < 1.0)

+Limitations:
+- pattern length >= k (patterns shorter than k are handled by standard variant of FMDummy1 index)

 Constructors:
 ```